meirjann/ikea_bilresa_scrollwheel/README.md

-Automation blueprint for the Ikea Bilresa Scroll wheel
+Automation blueprint for the Ikea Bilresa Scroll wheel in Home Assistant

 I have one automation for the Button with its 3 stages and 3 groups as well as one for the scroll wheel to controll the lights brightness.